Sacred as Structure (SAS)

 The standard eliminative response: shared neural architecture produces structurally similar experiences under extreme contemplative practice, and the “self-knowing” quality is an artifact of how human brains process self-referential information when default-mode network activity is suppressed.

-It explains form but not content.
-Neural architecture can explain that altered states occur.
-It cannot explain why this particular content — self-knowing awareness — recurs rather than arbitrary phenomenology.
-Default-mode suppression predicts absence features (ego dissolution, reduced self-referential processing) but not positive features (luminosity, reflexive self-awareness without an observer, structured content that contradicts prior training).
+Form vs. content.
+Neural architecture can explain that altered states occur and why they share phenomenological form.
+It cannot explain why this particular content — cognitive intimacy-without-duality — recurs rather than arbitrary phenomenology.
+Default-mode suppression predicts absence features (ego dissolution, reduced self-referential processing) but not positive features (luminosity, self-presence without an observer, structured content that contradicts prior training).
 The convergence extends to precisely the features suppression does not predict.
-(See Asymmetric Methodological Restraint.)

-It assumes what it needs to demonstrate.
+Begged question.
 The eliminative response assumes neural activity produces consciousness (the production model), which is precisely the assumption consciousness-first metaphysics challenges.
 Using the appearance to dismiss the reality of what it is the appearance of is methodologically circular.
-The response works only if physicalism is presupposed — which is not a neutral starting point but an asymmetric commitment (Myth of Metaphysical Neutrality).
+The response works only if physicalism is presupposed — which is not a neutral starting point but an asymmetric commitment (Myth of Metaphysical Neutrality, Asymmetric Methodological Restraint).

-Assessment: The claim satisfies Criterion 3.
-The eliminative explanation describes part of the phenomenon but cannot account for the specific content of the convergence, is unfalsifiable in its own right, and presupposes the framework under examination.
+Assessment: Q1 satisfies Criterion 3.
+The eliminative explanation describes part of the phenomenon (form convergence) but cannot account for the specific content of the convergence, and presupposes the framework under examination.

 Criterion 4: Cost of Exclusion

-The emergence problem re-enters idealism.
-Any idealism that denies meta-consciousness to the ground must explain how self-awareness arises from awareness that lacks it.
-This is a smaller gap than physicalism’s (self-awareness from awareness, rather than experience from non-experience), but it is structurally isomorphic.
-The explanatory architecture — a qualitative capacity arising from a substrate that lacks it — is the same.
+Emergence gap re-enters idealism.
+Any idealism that denies supra-reflexive self-intimacy to the ground must explain how self-awareness arises in finite minds from awareness that lacks it.
+This is a smaller gap than physicalism’s hard problem, but it is structurally isomorphic: a qualitative capacity arising from a substrate that lacks it.
 The cost is paid by any idealism that takes this route, regardless of its other commitments: it has traded one emergence gap for a smaller one rather than dissolving the pattern entirely.

 Directionality becomes unexplained.
 Any consciousness-first framework must account for why reality exhibits structure, development, and apparent directedness.
-One Structure identifies asymmetric agency — reality’s tendency toward integration and self-knowledge — as a constraint.
-A non-self-knowing ground provides no resources for this.
-Directionality must be treated as brute — the same move physicalism makes with regularity, and which Where Explanation Stops identifies as a stopping point requiring justification.
-An idealism that cannot explain directionality except as brute fact has not escaped the explanatory stopping point it diagnosed in physicalism.
+A blind ground provides no resources for this; directionality must be treated as brute — the same move physicalism makes with regularity, and which Where Explanation Stops identifies as a stopping point that needs justification.

 Internal inconsistency.
-Kastrup’s specific argument against meta-consciousness relies on evolutionary models — scientific representations that his own framework treats as appearances within mind-at-large.
-Using appearance-level descriptions to constrain what they are appearances of is methodologically inconsistent within the framework, as Grego (2025) demonstrates.
-Any idealism that uses its own representations to characterize the ground faces this tension.
+Kastrup’s argument against meta-consciousness relies on evolutionary models — scientific representations that his own framework treats as appearances within mind-at-large.
+Using appearance-level descriptions to constrain what they are appearances of inverts the framework’s own explanatory direction.
+As Grego (2025) argues, any idealism that uses its own representations to characterize the ground faces this tension.

-Assessment: The claim satisfies Criterion 4.
-Excluding the self-knowing ground reintroduces an emergence gap within idealism, renders the most relevant evidence source anomalous, leaves directionality unexplained, requires dismissing a nine-tradition cosmological convergence, and generates internal inconsistency.
+Assessment: Q1 satisfies Criterion 4.
+Excluding a supra-reflexive self-knowing ground reintroduces an emergence gap within idealism, renders the most relevant evidence source anomalous, leaves directionality unexplained, requires dismissing an independent cross-traditional convergence, and generates internal inconsistency.
 These costs are structural — paid by the explanatory landscape, not by any particular project.

 Constraint Status